How to Get Into College: 9 Admissions Tips

 6. Apply to a Diverse Selection of Colleges

 Students should apply to a variety of schools, including safety, match, and reach schools.
 Your high school guidance counselor can help you put together a list of potential schools for which you meet or exceed all necessary criteria for admission.
-These will be your matches and safeties, meaning you have a solid chance of acceptance.
+These will be your matches and safety schools, meaning you have a solid chance of acceptance.

 7. Opt for an Early Admission Plan